TyttiKatariina/High-Risk-Categorisations-in-GDPR-vs-AI-Act/README.md

 </div>

 Poland has the most conditions for a DPIA (n=31).
 France and Greece have the second most conditions (n=30) and Finland the least (n=13).
 Of note, the bulk of DPIA required conditions in our list come from country specific lists (82 of 94).
 In these, stable activities include (large scale) Processing of communication and location data (22 countries), (large-scale) processing of employee activities (19 countries), and processing with legal effects such as ac cess to or exclusion of services (12 countries).
 The use of AI required a DPIA in Austria, Denmark, Germany, Greece, and the Czech Republic.

+Another visualisation of the variance in number of processing activities across the EU, is the following image of a map of the EU colour coded to show which countries have the least additions and which have the most.
+The gradient—from dark red, red, orange, yellow, to pale yellow—visually conveys the disparity in regulatory clarity across the EU. <span style="color:red;">Red</span> is used to show which countries have the least amount of Processing Activities listed/ least amount of additions made to the GDPR and EDPB mentioned activities. <span style="color:yellow;">Yellow</span> is used to show the countries that have the most additions. where Red signifies concern over the lack of clarification of what activities require a DPIA and Yellow signalling many additions have been made and guidance is therefor clearer on when to conduct a DPIA.

 ## Annex III and High Risk Processing Activities